 A Graceful Pillar of Beauty?

 Beauty is not about being “hot.”
 Raising a strong daughter is so much more than what is on the outside.
-Psalms 144:12 talks about the kind of beauty that encompasses character.
+Psalms 144:12 talks about the kind of beauty that encompasses good character traits.

 Studylight.org says, “The comparison [to a pillar] is a very beautiful one, having the idea of grace, symmetry, fair proportions: that on which the skill of the sculptor is most abundantly lavished.”